 As with most utility companies, the general economic condition of CUC's service area, Grand Cayman, influences electricity sales.
-Changes in consumer income, employment and housing are all factors in the amount of sales generated.
-As the Company supplies electricity to all hotels and large properties on Grand Cayman, its sales are therefore partially based on tourism and related industry fluctuations.
-World economic conditions, particularly those in North America, directly impact Grand Cayman's tourism industry, as approximately 75% of the island's stay-over visitors arrive from the United States annually, which affects electricity sales as described above.
+Changes in consumer demographic, income, employment and housing are all factors in the amount of sales generated.
+As the Company supplies electricity to all hotels and large properties, its sales are therefore partially based on tourism and related industry fluctuations.
+World economic conditions, particularly those in North America, directly impact Grand Cayman's tourism industry, as approximately 76% of the island's stay-over visitors arrive from the U.S. annually, which affects electricity sales.